Sayornis saya saya

 Despite fluctuating numbers and range, BBS trend analysis shows the species has increased annually by 3.20% (95% C.I.; 0.95, 5.48) during the period 1966-2015 (Sauer et al 2017).

 A pair in Kimball Co had a second clutch of two eggs 29 Jun with five fledglings from the first clutch nearby, and a nest with 3-4 young in Hitchcock Co 16 Jul was probably a second clutch (Mollhoff 2008).

 Departure is usually completed by late Sep; later reports are 19 Oct 1965 Lincoln Co and 29 Oct 1964 Lincoln Co.
 Peak movement is late Aug-early Sep.

 Say’s Phoebe is rare in fall away from the Panhandle and the west-central, with most of the few records from known breeding locations.
 This is especially true in the east, where there are 13 reports in the period 16 Sep-9 Oct, and even in the central, away from Lincoln Co, there are only 14 reports, all in the period 1-30 Sep.
+In 2018, however, there were eight reports in the east-central 8-15 Sep, but none in the east.
 There is an amazing late date 27 Dec 2013 Keith Co.

 - High counts: 10 in Kimball Co 27 Aug 2006, 8 in Scotts Bluff Co 1 Sep 2001, and 7 on Stateline Road, Sioux Co 4 Sep 2017.